 The part "inside the corresponding subprocess" from this prompt (Table 3) is designed to test whether the model can identify the correct subprocess - namely, "Bot authentication microflow" - based on a clear condition, without being explicitly told.
 Both responses do recognize it by mentioning the exclusive gateway, "Credentials valid?", which represents the central divergence inside the subprocess.
-However, while the RDF-based answer in Case I accurately goes further by elaborating upon tasks such as checking for multiple failed attempts, granting a grace period and locking the account, the XML-based answer in Case II stops prematurely at "Notify user of failed authentication" task, which is not even part of the subprocess in question.
-This omission leads to a much lower factual correctness score (0.33) for Case II.
+However, while the RDF-based answer in Case I accurately goes further by elaborating upon tasks such as checking for multiple failed attempts, granting a grace period and locking the account, the XML-based answer in Case II stops prematurely at "Notify user of failed authentication" task, which is not even part of the subprocess in question, leading to a much lower factual correctness score for Case II.

-Case II's high semantic similarity score (0.89) may seem surprising given its factual incompleteness, but it can be explained by how the metric is calculated.
+Case II's high semantic similarity score may seem surprising given its factual incompleteness, but it can be explained by how the metric is calculated.
 Semantic similarity is determined by comparing vector embeddings of the generated answer and the ground truth, focusing on the overall meaning rather than every fine-grained detail.
-OpenAI [32,33] explains that embeddings convert text into dense vector representations that capture the semantic essence of the input, enabling tasks like semantic search and similarity comparisons.
-As mentioned before, we use OpenAI's text-embedding-ada-002 engine, which is specifically designed to produce embeddings that reflect the overall, general meaning of the text.
+OpenAI's reference documentation [32] provides more insight into how embeddings convert text into dense vector representations that capture the semantic essence of the input, enabling tasks like semantic search and similarity comparisons.
+As mentioned before, we use OpenAI's text-embedding-ada-002 [33], which brought a significant performance boost from previous embedding models.
 As a result, even if the answer omitted some parts, its main semantic content remains closely aligned with the ground truth - capturing the core idea that the process diverges at the "Credentials valid?" gateway and can also follow a failure branch - thus yielding a high similarity score.